Fellmonkey/sdk-appwrite-unity/Assets/docs~/examples/teams/list.md

 ## Parameters

 - **queries** *array* - Array of query strings generated using the Query class provided by the SDK.
 [Learn more about queries](https://appwrite.io/docs/queries).
 Maximum of 100 queries are allowed, each 4096 characters long.
-You may filter on the following attributes: name, total, billingPlan
+You may filter on the following attributes: name, total, billingPlan *(optional)*
 - **search** *string* - Search term to filter your list results.
-Max length: 256 chars.
+Max length: 256 chars. *(optional)*

 ## Response